ericwq/nvide/README.md

 % docker build -t nvide:0.8.4 -f nvim.dockerfile .
 ```

-## Creating SSH Keys
+### Creating SSH Keys

+Before build [openrc-nvide image](#build-openrc-nvide-image), you need to creat ssh keys first.
 On your local machine (for me, it's my Mac book).
 Make sure your `~/.ssh/id_rsa.pub` file exist in your SSH client side.
 If it doesn't, use `% ssh_keygen` command to generate it for you.

 ```shell
 $ ssh-keygen